Pakistan ● Mali ● Niger ● Senegal ● The Gambia ● Yemen ● India

 Don't wait.
 Ensure your Qurbani reaches those who need it most, on time and with dignity.

-Will I receive a receipt or feedback once my Qurbani/ Udhiyah is complete?
+Will I receive a receipt or feedback once my Qurbani is complete?

 Yes!
 Muslim Hands will provide a receipt confirming your donation.
 You will also receive a feedback report showing how and where your Qurbani was delivered.
 That’s what makes us different from other charities, we believe you deserve to see the impact of your generosity.